Dmgvol/UE_Modding/IntermediateModding/CreatingProject.md

 ![](/Media/creatingProject/ue5_3.png)

-Don't forget to **untick** `Share Material Shader Code` - this will ensure your custom materials work in-game.
+Don't forget to **untick** `Share Material Shader Code` in Project Settings - this will ensure your custom materials work in-game.

 To enable chunk assigning in the editor, go to:<br>
 Edit -> Editor Preferences -> search for `chunk` and tick the `Allow ChunkID assignmnets`.